vengi-voxel/vengi/src/tools/computeshadertool/README.md

 # Purpose

-This tool parses OpenCL shader files (*.cl) and generated C++ source files for using them.
+This tool parses OpenCL shader files (*.cl) and generated C++ source files for them.

+# Description

-The generator uses `ComputeShaderTemplate.h.in` and generate the files on base of them.
+The generator uses `ComputeShaderTemplate.h.in` and generates the files by doing some string replacements.

 There are several variables in the template file that are replaced by the generator.
 * `$includes$`